-- "subscriber" means a person who is party to a contract with a licensed provider of electronic communications services or broadcasting services or content services for the supply of any of those services; - "transferrable assets" means those of the assets which will enable the Government or a replacement licensee to perform the designated services and which are capable of legal transfer to the replacement licensee; - "universal service obligation" means a minimum set of prescribed services, which services are to be of a quality to be specified by the Regulator, and which are available to all end users regardless of their location; - "vessel" includes any ship, boat or other description of vessel used in maritime navigation. - (2) In this Ordinance references to the provision of an electronic communications network includes the establishment, operation, control or making available of such a network. - (3) For the purposes of this Ordinance, the fact that a service is not in intelligible form must be disregarded, except where express provision is made to the contrary, for purposes of determining whether it has been provided- - (a) for general reception, - (b) for reception by particular persons, or - (c) for reception at a particular place or in a particular area. - (4) For the purposes of this Ordinance something is not to be regarded as in an intelligible form if it cannot readily be understood without being decrypted or having some comparable process applied to it.
+- "station for radiocommunications" includes the site where such a station may be situated; - "submarine communications network" means any cable laid beneath the sea for the purpose of transmitting and receiving electronic communications or content services; - "subscriber" means a person who is party to a contract with a licensed provider of electronic communications services or broadcasting services or content services for the supply of any of those services; - "transferee" means the entity that is granted approval for the transfer of a licence during the current term of that licence or, after the expiration of the current licensee's term, the Crown; - "transfer" includes "cede", "assign" and "lease"; - "transferrable assets" means those assets which will enable the Government or a successor licensee to carry out the licensed activities and which are capable of transfer; - "universal service obligation" means a minimum set of prescribed services, which services are to be of a quality and affordability to be specified by the Regulator, and which are available to all end users regardless of their location; - "vessel" includes any ship, boat or other description of vessel used in maritime navigation. - (2) In this Ordinance references to the provision of an electronic communications network includes the establishment, operation, control or making available of such a network. - (3) For the purposes of this Ordinance, the fact that a service is not in intelligible form must be disregarded, except where express provision is made to the contrary, for purposes of determining whether it has been provided- - (a) for general reception, - (b) for reception by particular persons, or - (c) for reception at a particular place or in a particular area. - (4) For the purposes of this Ordinance something is not to be regarded as in an intelligible form if it cannot readily be understood without being decrypted or having some comparable process applied to it.